BREAKING: Shooting investigation underway in Wise County, Va

-WISE COUNTY, Va (WJHL) – We’re following breaking news of a shooting in Southwest Virginia.
+WISE COUNTY, Va (WJHL) – An investigation is underway after a shooting in Southwest Virginia.

 It is unknown if a suspect has been captured.
 The sheriff’s office said it is very early into the investigation and no further information can be released at this time.